 Co-management!
-This will be a quick post, because it’s actually quite easy to setup.
 It was announced last year at Ignite in Orlando and it’s being pushed heavily these days by Microsoft.
 For those who don’t know the ups and downs, co-management is basically (for those using ConfigMgr already) managing computers with both a Configuration Manager client and Intune MDM.

 There are different possibilities to achieve co-management.
 It may sound complicated, but it’s not.
 I will walk you through the few steps required, as well as cover the precise prerequisites and how to troubleshoot issues if any.
 Note: This is precisely how I have done in a production environment.
 Curious?
 Read on 🙂

 First off, there are a few prerequisites for this to be successful.
 Companies using Intune and ConfigMgr today, will most likely already comply with those.
 In this co-management scenario (Hybrid joined computers with Co-management in ConfigMgr), we have following prerequisites: